Headache and Migraine Treatments

 Conventional Treatments

-Since your body may develop a tolerance, you can increase the effectiveness of over-the-counter drugs by varying the types you take.
-It is important to be cautious about doses, since analgesic-rebound headaches are a possibility.
+And ideal starting place for treatment are well-known over-the-counter painkillers, including Acetaminophen (Tylenol), Aspirin (Bayer); Ibuprofen (Advil, Motrin); Ketoprofen (Actron); and Naproxen Sodium (Aleve).
+Since your body may develop a tolerance to these, you can increase how effective the over-the-counter drugs are by varying the types you take.
+It is very important to be cautious about doses, since rebound headaches from overuse are a possibility.

-Severe or persistent head pain may call for prescription medications.
-Certain drugs used for cardiovascular problems reduce headache pain because they keep the blood vessels in the head from becoming constricted.
-Other types of drugs, including some antihistamines, anticonvulsants (anti-seizure medications), ergot derivatives, antidepressants, and steroids can also reduce inflammation, relax muscles, or disrupt nerve activity.
+Severe or persistent headaches may call for prescription medications.
+Certain drugs used for heart problems can reduce headache pain by keeping the blood vessels in the head from constricting.
+Antihistamines, anticonvulsants, ergot derivatives, antidepressants, and steroids can also reduce inflammation, relax muscles, or disrupt nerve activity.
 See below, Drugs Used for Headaches.

 Analgesics